 Born Salah Eldin Ahmed Ragab (25/07/1935 – 03/07/2008) in Cairo.
-A Major in the Egyptian Army through the 60’s, and an avid jazz fan and drummer, Ragab first attempted to form a jazz band in 1964, with American saxophonist Mac X. Spears.
-The group didn’t get very far, then, in December 1966, Ragab met Hartmut Geerken and Eduard Vizvari at a reception following a Randy Weston Sextet show.
+A Major in the Egyptian Army through the ’60s, and an avid jazz fan and drummer, Ragab first attempted to form a jazz band in 1964, with American saxophonist Mac X. Spears.
+The group didn’t get very far, then, on December 1966, Ragab met Hartmut Geerken and Eduard Vizvari at a reception following a Randy Weston Sextet show.
 The three hit it off and decided to form the Cairo Jazz Band (القاهرة الفرقة موسيقى الجاز).

 The year that he became the head of the Egyptian Military Music Department, in 1968, The Cairo Jazz Band began to take-off.
 They were Egypt’s first big band, mixing American jazz with North African music, combining jazz instrumentation with indigenous melodies/instruments, like the Nay (flute) and the Baza (ramadan drum).

 Such musical cross-fertilization was not unusual in itself; American musicians from Sun Ra to Yusef Lateef had long been fascinated by the music of Islam and North Africa, incorporating both the instruments and musical forms into their work.
-But Salah Ragab’s music presents a view from the other side of the musical equation of West meets Middle East.
+But Salah Ragab’s music presents a view from the other side of the musical equation of West meets the Middle East.
 Aligning himself with the compelling currents of American jazz music, to later be revered as the Godfather and pioneer of Egyptian jazz music!

 Let’s go to the pinnacle of Egyptian instrumental music, beyond the barriers of jazz and folk, the refinement and creativity here is frightening!
 Enjoy this superb voyage, with luxuriant arrangements and also 5 (unmissable) bonus tracks present on the 2006 CD edition, without further ado the great master Salah Ragab.

-The ‘IM’ highlights are: Egypt Strut and The Kings Valley – Upper Egypt.
+The ‘IM’ highlights are Egypt Strut and The Kings Valley – Upper Egypt.

-1 Ramadan In Space Time
+1 Ramadan In Space-Time

 4 Oriental Mood